If you’re looking for a comprehensive, up-to-date guide that teaches you to…

 Practices for younger kids age 4-7 will usually consist of more fun-oriented games.
 Don’t be fooled though, they will still play a massive role in the early development of habits, skills, tendencies, and technique.

-Once your child has been introduced to tennis, and they are initially interested, (they almost always are) the next challenge is preserving that interest.
+Once your child has been introduced to tennis, and they are initially interested, (they almost always are) the next challenge is keeping them interested in the sport.
 The top 3 reasons kids quit tennis are as follows.

 - It stopped being fun.